Mylaskul/NEAT-Flappy-Bird/README.md

 https://www.pygame.org/docs/

 I wrote my own Flappy Bird clone and use the NEAT implementation to train my population.
-I use the x distance to the next pipe and the y distance to the next hole as inputs for the neural network.
+I use the following inputs:
+ - x distance to the next pipe
-We have two possible output actions: Wait or Flap.
+ - y distance to the next gap

+The possible outputs are either flap or wait.

 First run:
 flappy_bird_neat.py <visualize=True/False>